Haveen97/LowSNR-SCCTN/REPRODUCIBILITY.md

 ### Baseline Methods (Literature-Reported)

-The per-SNR accuracy values for baseline methods in Table 2 are reproduced from the respective original publications:
+The per-SNR accuracy values for baseline methods are reproduced from the respective original publications:
 - ICRNNA [11]: Per-SNR values for 10b from the original paper
 - TADCNN [31]: Per-SNR values for 10a from the original paper
 - CNN-BiLSTM-DNN [8]: Per-SNR values for both datasets from the original paper
 - MCLDNN [41]: Per-SNR values for both datasets from the original paper

-Empty entries in Table 2 indicate that the corresponding method did not report accuracy at that SNR level.

 ---